paulopimenta6/ph_codes/R/elsa/img/README.md

 | Wave 2| cholesterolHDL | 5061 | 51     | 17   |
 | Wave 3| cholesterolHDL | 5061 | 52     | 20   |

-**-Result:** The analysis of HDL cholesterol levels across three waves reveals several important findings.
+**Result:** The analysis of HDL cholesterol levels across three waves reveals several important findings.
 Firstly, the Anderson-Darling normality tests indicate that the HDL cholesterol levels in each wave are not normally distributed, suggesting potential deviations from a normal distribution in the underlying data.

 Secondly, the Friedman test demonstrates a significant difference in HDL cholesterol levels among the three waves (p < 0.001), indicating that the HDL cholesterol levels vary across the waves.